 The spread of the Coronavirus (COVID-19) has brought the need for business continuity planning to the forefront.

-We have compiled a list of resources to help farm businesses prepare for COVID-19.
+We have compiled resources to help manage a farm businesses during COVID-19

 Access to Coverage and Care

 Covering Wisconsin connects Wisconsin residents with appropriate insurance coverage and other programs that support health, and to promote effective use of these programs.
 This UW-Madison based program provides public education and assistance with access to health coverage.
 Since health insurance can be hard to understand, Covering Wisconsin aims to create resources that make sense for most people.
 Visit coveringwi.org for more information

 New!
 Basics of Farm Stress I: (4-minute video) Covers the basics of stress: What is stress?
 Why and how do we experience stress?
 How does stress affect our body and brain?
 Why does stress impact our ability to make good decisions and to think clearly?
 And, how do we end up in the cycle of “chronic stress?”